 |Mobile||07823 322 511|

-Based in Edinburgh, Scotland, I am a freelance copy-editor and writer with expertise in science, technology, video games and film.
+Based in County Durham, I am a freelance copy-editor and writer with expertise in science, technology, video games and film.
 I trained at the science publishers Elsevier and Nature Publishing Group, and I have more than ten years of experience as a professional copy-editor.
 Before going freelance, I was the copy-editing manager for Nature Reviews, where I trained and managed a team of seven copy-editors.

-I regularly edit news stories, features and scientific manuscripts for Nature and New Scientist, but I also have experience in copy-editing non-fiction books on a variety of topics, from art to guitars.
+I regularly copy-edit news stories, features and scientific manuscripts for the science journals Nature and New Scientist.
+I also edit non-fiction books for Wiley, including Insect Biodiversity: Science and Society.

 I am passionate about technology and video games.
-I have contributed several features to the IBM company magazine and the gaming websites Eurogamer and Kotaku UK, in addition to writing two gaming blogs, A Most Agreeable Pastime and 101 Video Games That Made My Life Slightly Better.
+I have contributed several features to the IBM company magazine and the gaming websites Eurogamer and Kotaku UK, in addition to being chief editor of A Most Agreeable Pastime.
 I also co-present and produce a film podcast, 101 Films You Should Have Seen.